wslyvh/AmsterdamBlockchainWeek/events/Why-Do-We-DAO/README.md

 price:

-venue: Meeting point - outside of the subway station Château de Vincennes, in front of the castle, at 2pm.
-(10 min ride from Gare de Lyon, The DAOist station 😊)
+venue: Outside of the subway station Château de Vincennes, in front of the castle.
-For those who would not want to leave this extraordinary place right after the discussion, some renowned Parisian guinguettes and restaurants are to be found in the park.

 address:

 # The category of the event.
 Valid options:
 # - conference